 Software plays an important role in power system planning and operation as well.
 One of the major activities in power system operation is contingency analysis.
 During contingency analysis, engineers determine violations of power grid operation conditions, such as overloading, which might occur when outage of a transmission line or a power generation unit happens.
 Contingency analysis helps to understand power system behavior after outages and gives an opportunity to take preventative actions {mishra2012contingency}.
 Power grids are extremely complex and such kind of analysis tasks are unimaginable with out a use of software.
 An example of software that is used to perform contingency analysis in the power system operation is Power World software {powerworld.com}.

-Though it is not possible to mention the role and use of software across all areas of science and research, the above examples serve to be a good sample to see how ubiquitous the impact of software is almost in all research areas of science.
+Though it is not possible to mention the role and use of software across all areas of science and research, the above examples serve to be a good sample to see how ubiquitous the impact of software is almost in all research areas.

 The role of software in research breakthroughs